LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 3. It doesn't matter anyway because where will I ever use this?

 Actually, number 1 is true, as many a student can testify after writing a test.
-Number 2 is false - in fact it was found by an amateur teacher while looking at raw numbers.
+Number 2 is false - in fact it was found by a teacher while looking at raw numbers.
 Such a method for finding an integral is so unusual, that one might conjecture it is the _only_ integral that has been found like this.
 Surely in calculus class, where raw numbers are so rare, you would be laughed at if you attempted to solve an integral like that.
 Lastly, number 3 remains true for me.
-But this doesn't mean this integral isn't useful - it is vital for constructing the very useful Mercator map.
+But this doesn't mean this integral isn't useful - it is used to construct the Mercator map.
-This is why a teacher was crunching numbers when he serendipitously realised what the formula was.
+That is why a teacher was crunching numbers when he serendipitously realised what the formula was.

 ## Quick revision: trigonometry